-Restricted stock remuneration plan
+• Restricted stock remuneration plan

 Restricted stock remuneration plan is designed to further enhance the shared value in mid to long term between the eligible directors and the shareholders.
-Eligible directors receive monetary compensation claims every fiscal year towards restricted shares and the eligible directors will receive the allocation of Company's common share by paying all of the monetary compensation claims in kind in accordance with the resolution of the Board of Directors (the allotment will be made from the treasury shares).
+Eligible directors receive monetary compensation claims every fiscal year towards restricted shares and the allocation of Company's common share by paying all of the monetary compensation claims in kind in accordance with the resolution of the Board of Directors (the allotment is made from the treasury shares).

-The monetary compensation towards the purchase of the Company's restricted stock will be decided based on the closing price of the Company's share at the Tokyo Stock Exchange as of the previous business day of the resolution by the Board of Directors.
-However, if the Company share does not trade at the Tokyo Stock Exchange on the day prior to the resolution of the Board of Directors, the closing price of the immediately preceding trading day will be used.
-This price of share will be decided by the Board of Directors within a scope that is not particularly advantageous to the eligible directors who will receive the restricted stock.
+The monetary compensation towards the purchase of the Company's restricted stock is decided based on the closing price of the Company's share at the Tokyo Stock Exchange as of the previous business day of the resolution by the Board of Directors.
+However, if the Company share does not trade at the Tokyo Stock Exchange on the day prior to the resolution of the Board of Directors, the closing price of the immediately-preceding trading day is used.
+This share price is decided by the Board of Directors within a scope that is not particularly advantageous to the eligible directors who receive the restricted stock.

-In addition, the Company will enter into an agreement with the eligible directors with regards to the allotment of the shares.
+In addition, the Company enters into an agreement with the eligible directors with regards to the allotment of the shares.

-Although the restriction period is thirty years, in cases where any eligible director retires due to expiration of the term or resigns due to reasons deemed reasonable by the Board of Directors, from a position as Director or any other positions separately specified by the Board of Directors during the restriction period, the transfer restrictions will be removed on the allotted shares.
+Although the restriction period is thirty years, in cases where any eligible director retires due to expiration of the term or resigns due to reasons deemed reasonable by the Board of Directors, from a position as Director or any other positions separately specified by the Board of Directors during the restriction period, the transfer restrictions are removed on all of the allotted shares that the eligible director owns.